hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Setting up GCP

-In addition to a GCP account, you'll need to create a **GCP Project** to follow this guide.
-You can [create one](https://console.cloud.google.com/projectcreate) in the GCP console.
-You'll need the *Project ID* later.
-You can see a list of your projects in the [cloud resource manager](https://console.cloud.google.com/cloud-resource-manager).
-It may take a few minutes for the project to be created.
+Create or select the project you'd like to use throughout this tutorial below.

+<walkthrough-project-billing-setup></walkthrough-project-billing-setup>

 #### Authentication

-When we're using Google Cloud Shell, the shell is already configured with access to your GCP account, so you won't need to do anything extra to authenticate and start provisioning resources.
+When we're using Google Cloud Shell, the shell is already configured with access to your GCP credentials, so you won't need to do anything extra to authenticate and start provisioning resources.
 When using Terraform from another environment, you'll need to configure authentication.
 You can [read about credentials here](https://www.terraform.io/docs/providers/google/provider_reference.html#credentials).